WELCOME TO THE PLOUGH INN, WREAY

 The Plough Inn was tastefully modernised in 2004, refurbished with handmade brickwork and granite slabs.
 The bar was built using bricks rescued from an old Cumbrian mill race, decorating its frontage is an old ploughshare and the edging to the bar coming from a combine harvester.

 The Plough has achieved an excellent reputation for its food and real ale, winning Carlisle Living’s Best Country Pub Award 2017 and reaching the final for Best Country Pub 2014/2015/2016/2018.
 Winning CAMRA Winter pub of the season 2016 and runner up in CAMRA’s Pub of the Year in 2016.
 Trip Advisor Certificate of Excellence Awards both 2015, 2017, 2018.
 Food is cooked fresh to order and locally sourced always.
+We recently won the 2019 England Business Awards Best Licenced Premises Award and have been entered into the final in June 2019 to be held in York.
 Meals are served Wednesday– Sunday lunch and evening 12 – 12.30pm and 5.30 – 8.30pm.
 We do not serve food Monday or Tuesdays.

-Monday evenings we hold a charity fun quiz in which monies are given to local charities in which to date over £12,000 has been raised.
-We offer Afternoon Teas on request and catered for functions such as weddings, birthdays, christenings, funerals and corporate meetings.
+Monday evenings we hold a charity fun quiz in which monies are given to local charities in which to date over £17,000 has been raised so far.
+We offer Afternoon Teas on request and cater for functions such as weddings, birthdays, christenings, funerals and corporate meetings.
 Please ask more about the history, have a look at local artist’s work on display around the pub to purchase, See the clay pipes belonging to the 12 men of Wreay and see old photographs of The Plough Inn, the Wreay flag and enjoy a warm welcome.

 All meals are cooked to order which will result in a slight wait for your food.
 We thank you for your patience especially at busy times.
 If you have any food allergies, please inform staff of this when booking so that we can advise on suitable dishes or dishes that can be adapted for your allergy.